-IMPORTANCE OF PROTEST TO A DEMOCRACY.
+IMPORTANCE OF PROTEST TO A DEMOCRACY

-1.0 Introduction.
+1.0 Introduction

 Protests are the roads to fighting for equality in political, social, economic and cultural freedom and rights in a country or an organization.
-Protests can be as a result of segregation and unequal treatment against the minority.
+For example, protests can be as a result of segregation and unequal treatment against the minority.
 This makes the affected party to demonstrate for their voice to be heard.
 Some may protest using go slows, strikes and sometimes violence may be the only option left.
-Historically, there have been an existence of many revolutions and mass movements which made it evident that protests can effect positive change.
-Protests has made it possible for equality in human rights and freedom for all, across the world.
+Historically, many revolutions and mass movements made evident that protests can effect positive change.
+Protests have made it possible for equality in human rights and freedom for all, across the world.

-On the same, protests give every individual a chance to participate in sharing their views on the current affairs in their country all over the world.
-For instance, countries like Iran protest for a revolution which made USA support them against the Anti-regime they were denouncing.
-On the same, for instance many African countries including South Africa, Kenya, Nigeria, and also United states especially in Alabama fought for their equality among the oppressed during colonization.
-In Africa, countries were colonized by the white man mainly from France, Britain and Germany.
-They would be ruled and demeaned in their own country of origin.
+On the same, protests give every individual a chance to participate in sharing his or her views on the current affairs in his or her country all over the world.
+For instance, Iranians protested for a revolution which made USA support them against the anti-regime they were denouncing.
+On the same, for instance, many African countries (including South Africa, Kenya, and Nigeria), as well as the United States (especially in Alabama) fought for their equality among the oppressed during colonization.
+In Africa, countries were colonized by the white men, mainly from France, Britain and Germany.
+They were ruled and demeaned in their own countries of origin.
 Those who did not collaborate would be sent to work in large plantations to provide free and hard labor.

-The white man would settle in the highlands so as to get the best out of the black man’s land.
-As years passed the black man became literate and this made him more aware of his rights and freedom.
+The white men settled in the highlands so as to get the best out of the black men’s land.
+As years passed, the black men became literate, which made them more aware of their rights and freedom.
 Eventually they protested for their freedom and democracy.
-As a result, they were able to expound on their grievances and opinions by which a chance to publicly denounce a certain form of leadership was provided.
-The government that is being demonstrated against is given a chance to rectify on their oppressive moves.
-In most cases the most oppressed people in our society are the poor, minority and marginalized.
-This is the reason why most of the people that are usually spotted on the streets protesting are the low and middle level group.
+As a result, they expounded on their grievances and opinions, by which a chance to publicly denounce a certain form of leadership was provided.
+The government that was being demonstrated against is given a chance to rectify on their oppressive moves.
+In most cases, the most oppressed people in our society are the poor, minority and marginalized.
+This is the reason why most of the people who are usually spotted on the streets protesting are the low and middle level group.

-Sometimes the government that is being denounced tend to feel threatened and controlled This makes them to treat Protestants harshly and many of them are physically abused and beaten by the police force.
-The right to protest is not respected in this case.
+Sometimes the government that is being denounced tends to feel threatened and controlled.
+This has made it to treat Protestants harshly; many of them have been physically abused and beaten by the police force.
+The right to protest is not respected in such cases.

 There are principles that do support the right to protest.
-In the USA, some of the principles include, Universal Declaration of Human rights, social and cultural rights and international covenant on civil and political rights.
-These principles are usually used by activist’s lawyers,’ civil societies and other shareholders willing to enhance equality regionally and internationally.
+In the USA, some of the principles include Universal Declaration of Human rights, social and cultural rights and international covenant on civil and political rights.
+These principles are usually used by activists’ lawyers, civil societies and other shareholders willing to enhance equality regionally and internationally.

 On the other end, protests have led to the death of many demonstrators.
-Its positive effect is later reflected in the free and fair elections and democracy in the present day.
-This is the price they had to pay for an effective demonstration.
-In airing their views there is the use of media which may support the movement.
+Its positive effect has been reflected later in the free and fair elections and democracy in the present day.
+This is the price that they had to pay for an effective demonstration.
+In airing their views, there is the use of media which may support the movement.
 The role of the media is to report, document and give full information on the protests details.